-The purpose of this planning process has been to satisfy specific mandates from the Omnibus Public Land Management Act of 2009 (16 U.S.C 7202, Public Law 111-11), hereinafter referred to as OPLMA.
+The purpose of this planning process has been to satisfy specific direction in the Omnibus Public Land Management Act of 2009 (OPLMA) (16 U.S.C 7202, Pub.
+L.111-11).
 Title I, Subtitle O of OPLMA concerns public lands managed by the BLM in Washington County, Utah (Appendix A).
-Congress established the Beaver Dam Wash NCA and the Red Cliffs NCA in Washington County when, on March 30, 2009, President Barack Obama signed OPLMA into law.
+Congress established the Beaver Dam Wash National Conservation Area (NCA) and the Red Cliffs NCA in Washington County when, on March 30, 2009, President Barack Obama signed OPLMA into law.
 Sections 1974 and 1975 of Title I, Subtitle O designated the two NCAs and directed the Secretary of the Interior (Secretary), through BLM, to develop comprehensive plans for the long-term management of each NCA.
-This same legislation also directed the BLM to take actions and make land use allocations on public lands in Washington County that required the St. George Field Office Record of Decision and Resource Management Plan (RMP approved in 1999, amended in 2001) (BLM 1999) be amended.
-The three planning efforts were initiated concurrently by the BLM in 2010, thereby facilitating the preparation of a single Environmental Impact Statement (EIS) to disclose the environmental consequences of implementing the new land use plans for the two NCAs and an amendment to the current St. George Field Office RMP.